anggars/personalify/README.md

 **Solutions:**
 - Use `.env` file with conditional logic to support both local and cloud database connections.
-- Leverage Supabase for PostgreSQL, MongoDB Atlas for document storage, and Upstash for Redis caching.
+- Leverage Neon for PostgreSQL, MongoDB Atlas for document storage, and Upstash for Redis caching.

 **Lessons Learned:**
 - Cloud databases offer better reliability, automatic backups, and scalability without manual infrastructure management.